-I found the name of the tenth relative on Dr. Norwood’s website, which claims that the youngest person who died at Jonestown was one of her cousins: Charles Garry Henderson, who was not yet three months old when he perished.
+I found the name of the tenth relative on Dr. Norwood’s (now defunct) website at www.jones-town.org, which claims that the youngest person who died at Jonestown was one of her cousins: Charles Garry Henderson, who was not yet three months old when he perished.
 His parents were Charles Douglas (“Chuckie”) Henderson and Delores Henderson (nee Bowman).
 If we include all of the extended relatives of this nuclear family, we can account for 12 additional lives lost.
 Adding these individuals to the Norwood/Lewis family brings the total to 21.
 But then I get stuck again.
 Who are the remaining six?
 And more fundamentally, what is the family connection between the Lewis/Norwood family and the Henderson family?
 Are they first cousins, second cousins, or more distantly related?
 Is the Henderson/Bowman group actually related through Jynona Norwood’s aunt Doris Lewis?
 I’ve been unable to uncover any information that makes the link.
 Some months ago, I sent an email to Dr. Norwood, requesting that she share some information with me about her family.
 However, I never received a response to my inquiry, so I remain in the dark on this issue.

 Still speculating, I considered that some of the unknown links to the Henderson clan may actually be through the father of Jynona Norwood’s son Eddie.
 In a news article covering the 10-year anniversary of the Jonestown tragedy, Eddie’s father is mentioned as a member of Peoples Temple, although the story does not indicate the man’s name or his fate.
 Thus, I do not know whether Eddie’s father died at Jonestown or whether he had family members who perished there.
 If so, those lives lost might be included in the Norwood 27.
 But without further information, I am at another brick wall.